 - 1. If the power unit has been running, allow the engine to cool. - 2.
 Turn the battery disconnect switch to the Off position. - 3.
 Remove the right engine cover. - 4.
-If equipped with an in-line fuse holder, remove the fuse and insert a new fuse into the holder.
-If equipped with a fuse link, remove the fuse link (A) from the starter and the alternator and install a new fuse link.
+(Charge circuit) If equipped with an in-line fuse holder, remove the fuse and insert a new fuse into the holder.
+If equipped with a fuse link, remove the fuse link (B) from the starter and the alternator and install a new fuse link. - 5.
+(Glow plug circuit) Locate the fuse holder (A) and pull up on the tab to remove the cover.

 Engine Fuses

 Position Fuse Circuit

+A 50 amp J-Case Glow Plug

-A 80 amp fuse link or 80 amp Maxi fuse Charge
+В 80 amp fuse link or 80 amp Maxi fuse Charge